SummerOfCode2020/week-05-password-validator/README.md

 aB3$5678

+## Something new for git

+When you clone your personal copy, you will have the default `origin` remote

+Add another remote to point to the summ

+`git remote add upstream https://github.com/SummerOfCode2020/week-05-password-validator`

+Then run this command to see that you now have two remotes.

+You are always pusing to your origin.
+You now have the remote that you can pull from in case the `SummerOfCode2020` repo is updated.
+Epic.
+Or as X would say "Word" 😎

 ## Notes

 Mocha is being executed with the `-w` option which is `watch mode` meaning that your tests should rerun every time you save a change.